pandodao/tokenizer-go/README.md

-When we attempted to fulfill this requirement, we couldn't find a readily available Go package to use.
-Due to time constraints, we resorted to a workaround by calling JavaScript instead.
-However, this approach was not elegant and not very efficient.
-Now there is a native Go package implementation available at https://github.com/pkoukk/tiktoken-go, please prioritize using it.
+In the beginning, we couldn't find a suitable Go package calculate token for 日本語と中国語.
+As a result, we called JavaScript as a workaround, but it was not efficient or elegant.
+However, a native Go package, [tiktoken-go](https://github.com/pkoukk/tiktoken-go) is now available.
+It is faster, but its calculation result differs slightly from OpenAI's https://platform.openai.com/tokenizer.
+Please choose it according your requirement.

 ---